codetojoy/gists_web/angular/sandbox-http/README.md

 ### TODO

-* save 'seed' players to database
+- X switch to observables in player service
-* load players
+- X save 'seed' players to database
-* edit a player
+- X load players
-* delete a player
+- X delete a player
-* clear all players
+- create a new player
-* save a new player
+- update/edit a player
-* switch to observables
+- bug: on seed, auto-load players